richardso21/resume/RSOresume.typ

   "GT Financial Services Innovation Lab",
   "Research Assistant",
   ("05/2024", "Present"))[
-  - Explored benchmarking strategies, datasets, and metrics to evaluate against state-of-the-art financial LLMs.
+  - Explored benchmarking strategies and metrics to evaluate against state-of-the-art LLMs in a financial/economic setting.
+  - Devised robust document parsers with BeautifulSoup, RegEx, and spaCy to compile immense datasets for LLM fine-tuning.
-  - Compiled and curated large textual datasets for LLM fine-tuning with Scrapy, BeautifulSoup4 and NLTK.
+  // - Compiled immense textual datasets for LLM fine-tuning with BeautifulSoup4 and spaCy, devising elabora.
   // - #lorem(15)
   // - #lorem(15)
 ]